Teradata/stacki-wiki/Home.md

 Automation and consistency across Linux infrastructure is hard.
 Our goal is to make Linux installations of heterogeneous hardware across 10s to 1000s of machines fast, flexible, and absolutely consistent.

-The Stacki default installation process will bring baremetal infrastructure (or VMs) to a ping and a prompt.
-The frontend machine has SSH password-less access at first boot, and the distribution on the frontend acts as the YUM repository for all backend machines.
+The Stacki default installation process will bring bare metal infrastructure (or VMs) to a ping and a prompt.
+The front-end machine has SSH password-less access at first boot, and the distribution on the front-end acts as the YUM repository for all backend machines.
+All machines will be at the latest kernel and RPM revisions of the OS installed.

-It is quick and easy to get started spinning up Linux servers with Stacki, and advanced features let you go deeper into customizing installations so they are better suited for your unique environment.
+Stacki initial installations are relatively fast and simple, but may not completely reflect site-specific desired state.
+Complexity can be layered on using advanced features to customize local environments.
+The speed of installation/reinstallation Stacki provides allows convergence to a known/desired configuration of resources that reflect local needs.
+Deployed across the infrastructure, you've just made the complex simple and repeatable for existing or new infrastructure.

 ## What is it?

-Stacki is a bare metal install tool that can take your servers from bare hardware (or virtual hardware) to working Linux, ready for you to install your applications.
+Stacki is a CentOS/RHEL bare metal install tool that can take your servers from bare hardware (or virtual hardware) to working Linux, ready to install applications.
-Stacki does this at scale, so deploying 100 servers is no more complex than deploying one.
+Stacki does this at scale, so deploying 1000+ servers is no more complex than deploying one.
-Advanced users can even have Stacki install their applications.
+Advanced users can use Stacki to install applications (Hadoop, OpenStack, HPC etc.).
 Stacki has a long [history](#origins), and is in use at some of the most demanding organizations in the world.

 What it does is simple: